-- 1. Publicly post or publicly display in any manner an individual's SSN. - 2.
-Print an individual's SSN on any card required for the individual to access products or services provided by the person or entity. - 3.
-Require an individual to transmit a SSN over the Internet unless the connection is secure or the SSN is encrypted. - 4.
-Print an individual's SSN on any materials that are mailed to the individual, through the U.S. Postal Service, any private mail service, electronic mail, or any similar method of delivery, unless State or federal law requires the SSN to be on the document to be mailed.
-Notwithstanding the foregoing, SSNs may be included in applications and forms sent by mail, including, but not limited to: - a.
-Any material mailed in connection with the administration of the Unemployment Insurance Act; - b.
-Any material mailed in connection with any tax administered by the Department of Revenue; and - c.
-Documents sent as part of an application or enrollment process or to establish, amend, or terminate an account, contract, or policy or to confirm the accuracy of the SSN.
-A SSN that is permissibly mailed pursuant to this paragraph will not be printed, in whole or in part, on a postcard or other mailer that does not require an envelope or be visible on an envelope without the envelope having been opened.
+- (a) Beginning July 1, 2010, no person or State or local government agency may do any of the following: - (1) Publicly post or publicly display in any manner an individual's social security number. - (2) Print an individual1s social security number on any card required for the individual to access products or services provided by the person or entity. - (3) Require an individual to transmit his or her social security number over the Internet, unless the connection is secure, or the social security number is encrypted. - (4) Print an individual's social security number on any materials that are mailed to the individual, through the U.S. Postal Service, any private mail service, electronic mail, or any similar method of delivery, unless State or federal law requires the social security number to be on the document to be mailed Notwithstanding any provision in this Section to the contrary, social security numbers may be included in applications and forms sent by mail, including, but not limited to, any material mailed in connection with the administration of the Unemployment Insurance Act, any material mailed in connection with any tax administered by the Village of Revenue, and documents sent as part of an application or enrollment process or to establish, amend, or terminate an account, contract, or policy or to confirm the accuracy of the social security number.
+A social security number that may permissibly be mailed under this Section may not be printed, in whole or in part, on a postcard or other mailer that does not require an envelope or be visible on an envelope without the envelope having been opened.